ashlink11/dev/README.md

-# Ash's Portfolio
+# Ash Grevelink's Portfolio

+April 22, 2020 update:

-## version 1 completed April 21, 2020
+Version 1 (MVP -- minimum-viable-product) completed April 21, 2020.

+My portfolio site currently lives here with the live link of: https://hashbangash.github.io/dev/.

+The repo you are currently viewing is not the repo where my commit history lives.
+My commit history is [here on this repo](https://github.com/hashbangash/hashbangash.github.io), which in turn has a live link of https://hashbangash.github.io/ (notice there is no `/dev`).
+That version has deployment issues with Bootstrap margins.
+I hope to address these in Version 2 of my portfolio.
+I plan on reading grunt, webpack and Bootstrap documentation and building the dev and production environments from scratch in order to solve these issues.
+I'm excited for that.

-## More about me not on my portfolio
+## More about me that's not on my portfolio:

 #### General Assembly Software Engineering Bootcamp Topics:
 - Project 1 (JavaScript, HTML, CSS, AJAX, jQuery, npm)